KeeMeng/MKB-Syntax-Highlighting/README.md

 - When opening a .txt file (can be configured), and the first line is `$${`, it will automatically change to `MKB` syntax.
 But if it doesnt work, then you can go to the bottom right corner, and change `Plain Text` to `MKB` syntax.
 After that, the colors should appear automatically, along with the auto complete functions.
 - To auto complete a statement, the auto complete menu should automatically appear.
 Press arrow key up or down to scroll through, press enter to auto complete.
 Then, press tab and jump to the next parameters.
 - Or press CMD/CTRL + Space to see a list of the possible auto completions.
+- You can also press CTRL + SHIFT + Space to open the inbuilt wiki.
 - To indent your code, you can mess with the settings (Indent when you save, or prompt before it indents).
 Or, if you want to manually indent, right click the screen and press `MKB indent`.
 - By default, when you hover over a keyword, you will see a popup with information.
 To manually show the hint, you can press `MKB Hint` when you right click.
 Scroll down for examples, or click "Open Wiki" to open the wiki page on your browser (Can be specified).
-- Right click anywhere for some actions
+- Right click anywhere for some actions, or go to to `Edit > MKB` in the top main menu.
+- You can also change the color scheme in `MKB > Package Settings`, as well as other cool settings
+- If you want to make your own color scheme, follow the steps in `MKB > Color Scheme`

 ---